+□ Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the quarterly period ended June 30, 2021

+OR

-☑ Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended March 31, 2021 OR ☐ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from \\\\\ to \\\\ Commission file number: 001-38071 NCS Multistage Holdings, Inc. (Exact name of registrant as specified in its charter) Delaware 46-1527455 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification number) 19350 State Highway 249, Suite 600 Houston, Texas 77070 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (281) 453-2222 Securities registered pursuant to Section 12(b) of the Act: Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value NCSM NASDAQ Capital Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+☐ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the transition period from \\\\\ to \

+Commission file number: 001-38071

+NCS Multistage Holdings, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware 46-1527455 (State or other jurisdiction incorporation or organization (IRS Employer Identification number) 19350 State Highway 249, St uite 600 Houston, Texas 77070 (Address of principal executive e offices) (Zip Code) Registrant's tele ephone number, including area co de: (281) 453-2222 Securities registered pursuant to Section 12(b) of the A Act: Title of each class Trading Symbol(s) Name of each exchange on which i registered

+Traung Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value NCSM NASDAQ Capital Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes [] No []

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

-Accelerated filer $\square$ Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗌 No 🗍

-Yes $\square$ No $\square$ As of May 3, 2021, there were 2,379,265 shares of common stock outstanding.
+As of August 2, 2021, there were 2,380,353 shares of common stock outstanding.

-TABLE OF CONTENTS